iOS 26

 Image: Courtesy of Apple

-Second of all, you need to see Apple as a business and yourself as a customer.
-It doesn’t matter how you play this around, the only relationship that can exist between you and Apple is a business-customer relationship.
+Second, you need to see Apple as a business and yourself as a customer.
+It doesn’t matter how you play this game; the only relationship that can exist between you and Apple is a business-customer relationship.

 So, what does the evolution of the iPhone have to do with Apple discontinuing the iPhone X?
 Since the birth of the iPhone, for a certain period of time, every new model that came out was a huge step forward for the company.
 But in recent years, there’ve been concerns about Apple’s innovation.

 Innovation takes time and lots of time.
-It took Apple several years to make the original iPhone, which without a doubt was a game-changer in the smartphone industry.
+It took Apple several years to make the original iPhone, which was a game-changer in the smartphone industry.

-For the tenth anniversary of the iPhone, Apple felt the obligation to bring something new to the market as they did back in 2007 with the first iPhone.
+For the iPhone’s tenth anniversary, Apple felt the obligation to bring something new to the market, as they did with the first iPhone in 2007.

-And the company did that with the introduction of the iPhone X. Face ID technology, Animoji, edge-to-edge screen, and OLED display were among the things that made the flagship device feels innovative compared to previous models.
+The company did that with the introduction of the iPhone X. Face ID technology, Animoji, an edge-to-edge screen, and an OLED display were among the things that made the flagship device more innovative than previous models.

 iphone x discontinued